 Skip to main content

 Imagine the last two years without the digital skills to manage everyday life basics online.
 It would mean a limited connection to friends and whānau, and things like paying bills, watching Netflix or accessing daily news, would not have been as easy.
-Connecting, working, learning and transacting would have been that much harder without the digital skills to navigate the ups and downs of a pandemic.
+Connecting, working, learning and transacting would have been much harder without the digital skills to navigate the ups and downs of a pandemic.

 Digital inclusion